jeeva1019/SalesAnalytics/README.md

 Make sure your MariaDB/MySQL server is running and the database specified in `dbname` exists.

-Run any necessary migrations (if you have migration scripts), or create tables as per the schema above.

 ### 4. Run the application

 ```bash